zacharywilliams05/Threat-Hunting-Network-Slowdown/README.md

 ![Screenshot 1 Device with most Failed Connections](https://github.com/user-attachments/assets/3aafdb24-3f0f-4887-9457-f602422095ec)

-From this, we can see the list of devices with a high number of failed connections, with "vm-lab-andre" being the highest.
-Let's take a closer look at this device.
+The query produces a list of devices with a high number of failed connections. "vm-lab-andre" has the highest number of failed connections.
+This is a good place to start looking.

 # 3. Data Analysis